To Repeat or Not To Repeat: Insights from Scaling LLM under Token-Crisis: What Are the Consequences of Repeating Pre-training Data?

 In this study, we adopt T5 1.1 as our default pre-training configuration.
 This means that, unless specified otherwise, we utilize the C4 dataset~\citep{2020t5} along with the identical model architecture, training objectives, and hyper-parameters as described~\citep{2020t5}.
 Detailed hyper-parameters can be found in Appendix~\ref{sec:default-hyper-parameters}.

-\textbf{Insight (1): Chinchilla Scaling Law on T5 and C4} In this section, our focus is to investigate the effects of training a LLM for multiple epochs under token-crisis conditions.
-Before delving into that, it is essential to examine whether the Chinchilla scaling law holds true in a widely-used open-sourced setting, specifically training an encoder-decoder transformer on the C4 dataset.
+\textbf{Insight (1): Training T5 on C4 is Data-Hungry} In this section, our focus is to investigate the effects of training a LLM for multiple epochs under token-crisis conditions.
+Before delving into that, it is essential to examine whether we have a similar data-hungry observation like Chinchilla scaling law in a widely-used open-sourced setting, specifically training an encoder-decoder transformer on the C4 dataset.
 To assess this, we follow \citep{hoffmann2022training} and train models with six different configurations.
 For detailed configurations, please refer to Appendix~\ref{sec:detailed-configuration}.
 We then compare the validation accuracy for masked token prediction at various computation budgets.
 When a larger model outperforms a smaller model, it indicates that the smaller model has received sufficient tokens.
 The number of tokens used to train the smaller model can then be considered as the token requirement for full training.
 Figure~\ref{fig:token_required} illustrates our findings, showing a linear relationship between the number of tokens required and the model size.
 Overall, our results indicate that the Chinchilla scaling law holds true when training T5 with the C4 dataset.

 \textbf{Insight (2): Multi-epoch Degradation} As suggested in Figure~\ref{fig:token_modeling}, we anticipate encountering token scarcity issues as we continue to scale.
 Consequently, our next investigation revolves around training LLMs with repeated data.
 To explore this, we randomly select several subsets of the C4 dataset containing approximately $2^{35}$, $2^{29}$, and $2^{27}$ tokens, resulting in each token being repeated $1$, $2^{6}$, and $2^{8}$ times, respectively.
 The results, as presented in Figure~\ref{fig:repeat_token}, demonstrate the expected performance degradation when training LLMs with repeated tokens.
 Furthermore, we observe that larger models are more susceptible to overfitting under token-crisis conditions.
 Specifically, when trained without a sufficiently large dataset, T5-XL, despite consuming more computational resources, performs worse than T5-Large having access to $4\times$ data ($2^{29}$ vs $2^{27}$ tokens).